jasonbrickner/DoubleChEC/README.md

 Specify the number of CPU cores to use in the `mclapply()` function.
 See [`mclapply()`](https://www.rdocumentation.org/packages/parallel/versions/3.4.0/topics/mclapply) documentation for more details. **If Windows OS is detected, only 1 CPU core will be used.**

 ### `outdir`
 Specify the name of the output folder.
-The folder will be created and, and the peak finder results will be saved within it.
+The folder will be created, and the peak finder results will be saved within it.

 ### `w`
 Specify the sliding window size.
 See [`Slidingwindow()`](https://rdrr.io/github/coleoguy/evobir/man/SlidingWindow.html) documentation for more details.